Machu Picchu: Peru’s Lost Inca City and Architectural Wonder

 Fun facts and trivia

-- Earthquake resistance: The stones are cut so precisely that not even a knife blade can fit between them.
-This design makes the structures earthquake-resistant.
+The stones are cut so precisely that not even a knife blade can fit between them.

-- UNESCO Heritage: Machu Picchu was declared a UNESCO World Heritage Site in 1983.
+Machu Picchu was officially declared a UNESCO World Heritage Site in 1983.

-- New Seven Wonders: In 2007, it was voted one of the New Seven Wonders of the World.
+In 2007, Machu Picchu was voted one of the New Seven Wonders of the World.

-- Population Mystery: Experts believe that only 750–1,000 people lived there at its peak.
+Experts believe only around 750–1,000 people lived in Machu Picchu during its peak.

-- Astronomical Precision: The Intihuatana stones align perfectly with the sun during the solstice, which acts as a solar calendar.
+The Intihuatana stone aligns perfectly with the sun during solstices and may have served as a solar calendar.

 Impact and legacy